voloyev/sexy-monochrome-theme/README.md

-## Sexy monochrome theme for emacs
+# Sexy monochrome theme for emacs
+This theme is based on the Xavier Noria [monochrome-theme](https://github.com/fxn/monochrome-theme.el).

 ## Screenshots
 ### Source Code